Democracy | Malian | Citizen | Ballot

 nationalism

-A related problem is the worrying trends
+A related problem is the Democratic

 across Europe towards support for extreme right parties.
 These